vertexproject/synapse/docs/synapse/devopsguide.rst

 Synapse service containers provide two ways that users can modify the container startup process, in order to execute their own scripts or commands.

-The first way is using a script that executes before services start can be configured set by mapping in a file at ``/vertex/preboot/run`` and making sure it is marked as an executable.
+The first way modify the startup process is using a script that executes before services start.
+This can be configured by mapping in a file at ``/vertex/preboot/run`` and making sure it is marked as an executable.
 If this file is present, the file will be executed prior to booting the service.
 If this executable does not have return ``0``, the container will fail to start up.

 One example for using this hook is to use ``certbot`` to create HTTPS certificates for a Synapse service.
-This example assume the Cortex is running as root with, so that certbot can bind port 80 to perform the ``http-01`` challenge.
+This example assumes the Cortex is running as root with, so that certbot can bind port 80 to perform the ``http-01`` challenge.

 Create a preboot directory::